 Include Native Plants

 Each ecosystem is different, so using native plants in your garden is the most sustainable way to help wildlife.
-Stay away from exotic plants, which can become an invasive species if accidentally introduced to surrounding natural areas.
+Stay away from exotic plants, which can become invasive species if accidentally introduced to surrounding natural areas.
 Plus, native plants are better accustomed to your soil and climate, therefore requiring less water and upkeep.
 When you’re picking out plants, don’t forget to include native milkweed to help save our declining population of Monarch butterflies.

 In addition to being beautiful, native plants, shrubs, and grasses provide a natural food source of seeds, nuts, and berries for birds and small animals.
 During colder months, you can supplement with fruit or a feeder with seeds to compensate for missing food sources.